Ahmadheysami/text-trunc/README.md

 This option determines what character or characters should be placed at the end of the shortened text The default value of this option is equal to "..." which can be set as desired

+### options.seperator

+In this option, you can put the final text between the words and characters of your opinion.
+The default value of this option is one character.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)